 For example, overtreatment of thyroid cancer can leave patients with unnecessary scars, nerve damage that may affect the voice, and dependence on hormones for the rest of their lives.
 To counter this, Dr. Zheng and his team are using their technologies to develop an new treatment modality using light that is absorbed by nanoparticles to destroy tumor tissue without damaging normal tissue.

 “The majority of prostate and thyroid cancers won’t kill you, but some will need treatment,” Dr. Zheng notes.
-“If we can avoid invasive options surgery for most patients, we can eliminate harmful side effects - and the economic burden for Canada will be decreased by this as well.”
+“If we can avoid invasive options like surgery for most patients, we can eliminate harmful side effects - and the economic burden for Canada will be decreased by this as well.”

 Photoacoustic imaging can produce high-resolution images of tumours from sound waves generated by sending short pulses of laser light into tissue.
 The nanoparticles add contrast to these photoacoustic images and make cancerous tissues easier to see.